ministryofjustice/analytics-platform-concourse-github-org-resource/README.md

 ```

 ## Release process
-Change this resource is not enough to release it.
+Changing this resource is not enough to release it.
 A new release tag needs to be created and Concourse
 needs to be instructed to use it.

-Here the steps:
+Here are the steps:

 1. Create a [GitHub release](https://github.com/ministryofjustice/analytics-platform-concourse-github-org-resource/releases)
 2. Update the config (`concourse-org-pipeline.yaml`)